hidem1129-oss/Modular-Factory-System/Software/Grafana/sql/I2C Address State Timeline/README.md

 This panel helps answer questions such as:

 * In what order did node states change?
-* How long did each observed state continue?
+* Over what observed time range did each state appear?
 * Which nodes changed state at approximately the same time?
 * Did a node recover after an ERROR, ESTOP, or communication loss?
 * What was the final observed state of each node when the session ended?